-- lotus, or even in a chair with your feet flat on the floor, for meditation.
+- Sit in full or half lotus, or even in a chair with your feet flat on the floor, for meditation.

 - Enhance the value of your meditation by concentrating on your breathing, repeating a mantra or following a guided meditation to interrupt the habitual loop of thoughts that keeps you from relaxing.

 Nourish Your Spirit

 The rough and tumble of daily life can deplete you, lowering your energy level and your capacity for enjoyment.
 Mindfulness restores your ability to focus, appreciate the blessings available to you in the moment, and view the world through a calm lens.
 A yoga life includes plenty of opportunities to practice mindfulness - in meditation and in every waking moment.
 Co-founder of the Insight Meditation Society, Sharon Salzberg, says a daily meditation practice will train your focus to stay in the now.

 - Use the yoga of walking meditation, which is slow, deliberate walking in quiet surroundings or in nature, with attention to every step.

 - Practice pranayama, or yoga breathing, to center yourself and restore your spirit.